 We intend to use the net proceeds of this offering to repay our term loan, which has an outstanding balance of \$52.5 million as of June 30, 2017, and to pay off the revolving credit balance under our credit facility as set forth in the Credit Agreement.
 As of June 30, 2017, the principal amount of the revolving loans outstanding was \$18.0 million.
-We anticipate entering into a new revolving credit facility, or New Credit Facility, upon the closing of this offering and intend to use the net proceeds of this offering to pay the related origination fees and expenses.
+We have entered into a new revolving credit facility, or New Credit Facility, and intend to use the net proceeds of this offering to pay the related fees and expenses.